The Future of Jobs in the Age of Artificial Intelligence (AI)

 In other words, AI can do the mundane and repetitive tasks, leaving us with more time and energy to focus on the creative and value-added aspects of our jobs.
 For instance, an AI-powered chatbot can handle customer queries, while the human customer service representative can focus on building a relationship with the customer and providing a personalized experience.

-In fact, according to a report by the World Economic Forum, AI is expected to create 2.3 million jobs by 2020, while eliminating only 1.8 million jobs.
-This means that the net job growth due to AI will be positive.
+In fact, according to a report by the World Economic Forum, jobs created by AI and tech are expected to reach 170 million jobs by 2030, while 92 million jobs are displaced.
+This means that the net job growth due to AI will be positive, but this growth won’t be without some disruption..

 Healthcare

 AI has the potential to revolutionize the healthcare industry by improving the accuracy and speed of diagnosis, as well as by enabling personalized treatment plans.
 However, AI cannot replace human doctors and nurses.
-Instead, AI can assist them by analyzing medical records and images, predicting potential health risks, and even recommending treatment options.
-This means that healthcare professionals can focus on providing compassionate care to patients, mather than spending hours analyzing data.
+Instead, AI can assist them by analysing medical records and images, predicting potential health risks, and even recommending treatment options.
+This means that healthcare professionals can focus on providing compassionate care to patients, rather than spending hours analysing data.

 Retail